New Delhi: Video games have definitely taken over the world as a form of entertainment, with kids and adults alike engaging in the fun.

 Most people also play video games as a means to vent their stress or anger and studies have also proven their efficacy as a treatment for depression.

-However, a new study has encouraged parents to let their kids play video games and Legos, saying that indulging in them can help children develop spatial skills critical to success in fields like science and engineering.
+However, a new study has encouraged parents to let their kids play video games as they believe it can improve attention.

 After analysing over a 100 scientific studies, scientists have found that playing video games can help alter the brain regions responsible for attention and visuospatial skills – skills that enable us to recognise a square, triangle, cube or pyramid – as well as make them more efficient.